ciscoo/cxf-codegen-gradle/README.md

 ## Snapshots

-Snapshots of the next development version are published to the Sonatype OSSRH snapshot repository.
+Snapshots of the next development version are published to the Maven Central Portal Snapshots repository.

 Documentation for snapshots: